MohamedAlabasy/Udacity-Node.JS-Image-Processing/README.md

 ## Description:

-This project is used to manipulate images and control their sizes by endpoint api
+This project is used to processing images and control their sizes by endpoint api.

 ## Folder Structure